 CDC explains caring for someone at home with the flu.
 CDC’s guidance on taking care of a person (at home) who is sick with influenza.
 Describes when to get immediate medical care for children and adults.
+Updated August 2021.

-The Minnesota Pandemic Ethics Project (through Univ. of MN) developed recommendations regarding priorities and distribution of scarce resources in the event of a severe pandemic.
+The Minnesota Pandemic Ethics Project developed recommendations regarding priorities and distribution of scarce resources (potential rationing) in the event of a severe pandemic.
 Ethical frameworks and ethical guidance, through the University of MN.
 Pub.
 2010.

-OSHA’s guide to help hospitals and employees get ready and respond to an influenza pandemic addresses clinical information about influenza, infection control and hand hygiene, employee vaccination, protective equipment, self-triage guidelines if you have flu symptoms, and more.
+OSHA’s pandemic flu guide helps hospitals and healthcare workers get ready and respond to an influenza pandemic.
+Addresses clinical information about influenza, infection control and hand hygiene, employee vaccination, protective equipment, self-triage guidelines if you have flu symptoms, and more.
 Practical and well-referenced.
 Pandemic Influenza Preparedness and Response Guidance for Healthcare Workers and Healthcare Employers is 103 pages; updated for 2009.
 Other pandemic publications also at this site.

-The World Health Organization (WHO) website provides updates on influenza around the world.
+This World Health Organization (WHO) website provides updates on influenza around the world.
 Updates give overviews of influenza activity globally.
 See the latest information in individual countries.
 WHO also tracks other infectious diseases such as avian flu, Monkeypox, or Marburg; disease outbreaks (such as Ebola, MERS, etc.), swine flu, poliovirus, Epidemic & Pandemic Alerts, of all types, including, of course, the COVID-19 SARS-coronavirus pandemic.

 Centers for Disease Control and Prevention (CDC) index A to Z. Easy to use topic list.
 The CDC is one of the major operating divisions of the Department of Health and Human Services (HHS).
 It serves as the national focus for developing and applying disease prevention and control, environmental health, and health promotion and health education activities designed to improve the health of the people of the United States.
 CDC maintains active surveillance of diseases and works round the clock, 24/7, to protect against threats to our health, safety and security.
 Constantly updated.
 However, note that COVID-19 is only included under Coronavirus.